-1. The customs authorities shall, under the conditions they lay down, authorize replacement products to be imported before the defective goods are exported.
+1. The customs authorities shall, under the conditions they lay down, and at the request of the person concerned, authorize replacement products to be imported before the defective goods are exported.

 In the event of such prior importation of a replacement product, a guarantee shall be provided covering the amount of the import duties that would be payable should the defective goods not be exported in accordance with paragraph 2.